 Is Buttermilk In Coffee A Good Idea?

-No, using buttermilk isn't a good idea in coffee.
+No, using buttermilk in coffee isn't a good idea.

 It might seem like a good replacement for coffee creamer, cow's milk, or other milk alternatives, but it can ruin your coffee drink.
 More specifically, it can ruin the taste and texture: